avatar

 About Me

 My general research interests are in the fields of Development Economics, Political Economy, and Public Finance.
-In particular, I enjoy bringing together innovative data sources such as satellite imagery, household electricity consumption from smart meters, or web-scraped data, with machine learning techniques like random forests and large language models to answer economic questions otherwise difficult to study.
+In particular, I enjoy bringing together innovative data sources such as satellite imagery, household electricity consumption from smart meters, or web-scraped data with machine learning techniques such as random forests and large language models to answer economic questions otherwise difficult to study.

 News